 My own journey lead me to explore multiple disciplines (new age, psychology, plant medicine, psychic classes, astrology, etc.) and I treasure most the information that helped me understand, accept, and take care of myself.
 The better I manage my life with hypersensitivity and work with it, the more I learn about using it, like I would a knife or any tool in a toolbox.
 I’d like to think that with time and the right environment, hypersensitivity is no longer a liability, but a strength that it has always been.

 In Singapore, I offer two classes that compile, and apply everything I’ve learned about energy awareness and working with our subtle energy senses… which may apply to you if you feel that your sensitivity extends beyond the five physical senses!
 These classes are not religious and non-denominational.
 Chakras and meridians are not covered in detail but they are acknowledged.
-For more information, click here.
+(I’m no longer offering these classes as of 2022 but follow my Instagram for announcements.)

 I wish you all the luck in your own journey.